bluesky-social/atproto-website/content/specs/auth.md

 The authorization approval prompt should identify the client app and describe the scope of authorization that has been requested.

-The amount of client metadata that should be displayed may depend on whether the client is “trusted” by the Authorization Server; see the “Client” and “Security Concerns” sections.
+The amount of client metadata that should be displayed may depend on whether the client is "trusted" by the Authorization Server; see the "Client" and "Security Concerns" sections.
 The full `client_id` URL should be displayed by default.

-See the “Scopes” section for a description of scope options.
+See the "Scopes" section for a description of scope options.

-If a client is a confidential client and the user has already approved the same scopes for the same client in the past, the Authorization Server may allow “silent sign-in” by auto-approving the request.
-Authorization Servers can set their own policies for this flow: it may require explicit user configuration, or the client may be required to be “trusted”.
+If a client is a confidential client and the user has already approved the same scopes for the same client in the past, the Authorization Server may allow "silent sign-in" by auto-approving the request.
+Authorization Servers can set their own policies for this flow: it may require explicit user configuration, or the client may be required to be "trusted".

 Authorization Servers should separately implement a web interface which allows authenticated users to view active OAuth sessions and delete them.